michaelahlers/scala-guide/README.md

 In addition to demonstrating the language, I'll extensively use the tools and libraries I've found most helpful in my experience.
 While that incurs strong opinions, most concepts naturally translate.

 If I'm successful, my readers will find ways to increase their productivity and find starting points to expand their knowledge.

+# Frequently Asked Questions

+## Why Scala 2.12?

+Many teams still use Scala 2.12, and I want to pay attention to them.
+Most material written on Scala now uses the latest dialect, which makes sense: Scala 3 answers many (if not all) complaints about Scala 2.
+And ideally, everyone will migrate, but we must be realistic about those challenges in a business setting.
+I'll also provide equivalent examples in 2.13 and 3 where necessary or useful.